Huguitis/aoi.js-documentation/src/functions/Calling/interactionModal.md

 This will create a button and modal which will send the entered data to the same channel and give an ephemeral response to the user who submitted the form:

-Please note that you require "**onInteraction**" in your main file (also known as, in most cases, index.js)
+Please note that you require "**events: ["onMessage", "onInteractionCreate"]**" in your main file (also known as, in most cases, index.js)

 ```js
 bot.command({